So you have to decided to become a freelancer.

 At the most, you need to be able to speak (and write) the required language fluently, follow instructions, and a whole lot of patience.

 Those who experienced working as a customer service representative in a BPO (business process outsourcing) company will be able to demand higher prices than first-timers.

-And depending on how you expand your business, you could become a serious competitor to large BPO companies.
+Depending on how you expand your business, you could become a serious competitor to large BPO companies.

 Write and edit content

+You can also become a freelance writer by writing or editing content for your client’s business.
 As long as people continue to read, there will always be writing and editing jobs.

 In fact, there are a lot of people looking for writers and editors than virtual assistants and customer service jobs.

 To give you an example, here’s how many available freelance writing jobs right now are available on Upwork: